alphabet-union-jp/alphabet-union-jp.github.io/en.md

 [Back to Index](#index)

 # Union Activity about Recommendation of Resignation During Pat/Mat Leave
+## 11/14 Notification from the Labor Bureau of Illegal Conduct

+We have received notification from the Labor Bureau regarding the layoff conducted on 3/2.
+Following our request for guidance submitted to the Labor Bureau on 5/25, they acknowledged illegal actions and provided guidance.
+The union's claim involved illegal pressure to resign, exceeding the legal framework for suggesting retirement, especially towards employees on maternity or paternity leave.
+The Labor Bureau did not disclose specific details of the recognized illegal actions.
+They reported that they would administer administrative guidance and, if no improvement is seen within a certain period, would issue a correction recommendation.
+Currently, under the mediation of the Labor Bureau, negotiations for a settlement are underway.

+We understand this as a testament to the Labor Bureau acknowledging the public interest and support shown through signatures and other means.
+Here is the message from the impacted employee.

+---
+Faced with a shocking situation while caring for a 2-month-old baby, I decided to make this fact public, driven by the desire for a more work-friendly society.

+With 16,586 astonishing signatures received, we have reached this point thanks to the support of many people.

+We are sincerely grateful to everyone.

+---
+The Labor Bureau investigates only cases that have been submitted.
+Without an application, similar cases will not automatically receive remedial measures.
+If you are facing difficulties due to being encouraged to retire, please consult with a labor union or the Labor Bureau.

+Furthermore, we believe that cases like this are undesirable for both employees and companies.
+Preventing such cases is one of the roles of collective bargaining.
+However, the company has neglected and refused this collective bargaining.
+To prevent such unfortunate situations, please be informed about [the application for relief to the Labor Commission](https://alphabet-union-jp.github.io/en.html#union-activity-about-lack-of-explanation-on-the-layoff) regarding refusal of collective bargaining.

 ## May/25 Requested Administrative Guidance to Tokyo Labor Bureau
 On May 25, we requested the Tokyo Labor Bureau to issue guidance on violations of the Child Care and Family Care Leave Law.
 Currently, the Labor Bureau is reviewing whether there were any illegal activities.
 There are two main issues: whether there was forced retirement that went beyond the scope of voluntary retirement recommendations, and whether it constitutes a violation of the Child Care and Family Care Leave Law.